-In today's Advanced Manufacturing operations, qualified employees are essential to a successful production operation.
+SUBTOTAL: 19.0 TOTAL CREDIT HOURS: 19.0 In today's Advanced Manufacturing operations, qualified employees are essential to a successful production operation.
 The Quickskills training programs listed below allow people to learn in a relatively short time frame the necessary entry level skills to help them start work with more than a basic understanding.
-These programs will introduce LEAN techniques for continuous improvement, SPC (Statistical Process Control) of quality operations to produce high quality parts, and precision measurements using instruments for close tolerance work.
-Additionally, career focus courses will be covered based on specific areas such as CNC (Computerized Numerical Control), TQM (Total Quality Management) technicians, Mechatronics and other career related choices.
-All participants will be required to undergo WorkKeys testing which is rapidly becoming the required testing tool for pre-employment hiring.
+Career focus courses will be covered based on specific areas such as CNC (Computerized Numerical Control), Quality, Mechatronics, Automation, Welding, Masonry, Human Resources and Information Technology.
+Participants in certain programs will be required to undergo WorkKeys testing which is rapidly becoming the required testing tool for preemployment hiring.
 Additionally, these courses are curriculum based and eligible for credit towards an Associate in Applied Science degree in a number of disciplines.